dcross17/cybersec-db-dashboard/README.md

-Disclaimer: This project originated as a collaboration with [Dawson Herrington](https://github.com/dawson-herrington) for Oregon State University's CS340 (Spring 2025) Class Project.
-This version includes my personal UI layout, CRUD logic, and post-submission improvements.
+_Disclaimer: This project originated as a collaboration with [Dawson Herrington](https://github.com/dawson-herrington) for Oregon State University's CS340 (Spring 2025) Class Project.
+This version includes my personal UI layout, CRUD logic, and post-submission improvements._

-# CS340-Project
+# Cybersecurity Incident Tracker Dashboard
 All code is based originally (then modified) on the CS340 starter code except:
 - The specifics of our procedures in PL.SQL
-- style.CSS (original + based on documentation - cited in code and below)
+- style.css (original + based on documentation - cited in code and below)
 - Inline styling in the templates
 - Specific pre-population functionality on updates in templates
 - Duplicate error handling in app.py